buntine/SwervinMervin/README.md

   * Jake at codeincomplete.com and Lou at extentofthejam.com for their fantastic articles on the subject.
   * My beautiful girlfriend, Mel, for all of the original pixel art.
   * LazerHawk and Miami Nights 1984 for the music.
+  * Out Run (1986) for letting me steal some sprites.

 ### TODO